A short bio:

 countries increase with greater wealth.
 With increased wealth cultural values become manifest.
 These values are

-reflected in consumption.
-In many consumption domains consumer behavior across cultures is
+reflected in consumption, in communication and media usage.
+In many domains of life consumer behavior across cultures is

 diverging instead of converging.